-During the 618 event, JD.com also noted how customers purchased online service features that consumers would typically ignore.
-It seems customers would like to maximize buying the best features during an ongoing sale, especially something as big as the 618 event.
-This behavior also reminds businesses that they must improve and maintain quality end-to-end services for its customers, while providing some incentives to frequent shoppers.
+During the 618 events, JD.com also noted how customers purchased online service features that consumers would typically ignore.
+It seems customers would like to maximize buying the best features during an ongoing sale, especially something as big as the 618 events.
+This behavior also reminds businesses that they must improve and maintain quality end-to-end services for their customers while providing some incentives to frequent shoppers.

 Interestingly, JD.com’s consumers also posted sales growth for their home appliance products.
-It grew 32.6% year-on-year.
+It grew 32.6% year on year.
 It led the 618 Shopping Festival on the JD platform, bannered by a sale on fresh air conditioning sales which amounted to a staggering total of 720%.
-This drove home appliance sales to the top and has knocked off mobile phones from its No. 1 spot.
+This drove home appliance sales to the top and has knocked off mobile phones from their No. 1 spot.

 It seems that these days online shopping has become such a norm for China’s customers that they no longer wait for the sale to buy what they would normally need.
 They reserve those big sale events for high-end purchases or those that they need immediately.
 These products could be considered niche products.
 Technologies come into play in terms of how consumers are able to find them.